HBM/opcua/README.md

 The following diagram shows this sequence and highlights response parameters that the client has to store internally (e.g. channel id, token id, authentication token, sequence number, request id).

 ![handshake](https://github.com/hbm/opcua/raw/master/doc/handshake.png)

+You need an OPC UA server implementation that supports WebSockets to test the client.
+Two options exist:

+1. Use [open62541](https://github.com/open62541/open62541) with WebSockets enabled
+1. Use [websockify](https://github.com/novnc/websockify) for servers that do not support WebSockets (that only support TCP connections)